f5devcentral/f5-agility-labs-sslviz/docs/class6/module1/lab2.rst

 Network Diagram
 --------------------------------------------------------------------------------

 Here is a visual representation of the virtual lab environment.
 The numbers inside the right edge of the SSL Orchestrator box indicate the port numbers and VLAN tags (if applicable).
-The colored boxes to the right of the services respresent some product examples for each respective service type.
+The colored boxes to the right of the services represent some product examples for each respective service type.

 The first interface is connected to the client-facing VLAN.
 The last interface is connected to the Internet-facing VLAN.
 One of the tagged interfaces connects to the application server VLAN.
 The remaining interfaces are connected to various types of security services: L2, L3, HTTP, ICAP, and passive Tap.
 The SSL Orchestrator management interface is not shown.